isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

 Media Analytics implementations include two types of tracking calls:
 * Calls made directly to your Adobe Analytics (AppMeasurement) server - These calls occur on "Media Start" and "Ad Start" events.
-* Calls made to the Media Analytics (heartbeats) server - These include in-band calls: the SDK sends timed play calls or "pings" at 10-second intervals during content playback, and at one-second intervals during ads.
-Out-of-band calls include Pause, Buffering, Error, etc.
+* Calls made to the Media Analytics (heartbeats) server - These include in-band and out-of-band calls:
+   * In-band - The SDK sends timed play calls or "pings" at 10-second intervals during content playback, and at one-second intervals during ads.
+   * Out-of-band - These calls can happen at any point, and include Pause, Buffering, errors, content complete, ad complete, etc.

 >[!NOTE]
 >Media tracking behaves the same across all platforms.